microsoft/BuildXL/Public/Src/Demos/Demos.md

     .Distinct(StringComparer.OrdinalIgnoreCase).ToList();
 ```

-``SandboxedProcessResult.FileAccesses`` contains all the reported accesses.
+`SandboxedProcessResult.FileAccesses` contains all the reported accesses.
 So we just iterate over them and print some of the details.

 This demo works on mac as well (with the same directory structure as before)

 ```
-~$ dotnet <repo root>/bin/tests/Demos/Debug/BlockAccesses.dll ~/test/ ~/test/obj/ ~/test/bin/
+~/BuildXL$ <bxl_repo_root>/out/bin/Demos/Debug/BlockAccesses ~/test/ ~/test/obj/ ~/test/bin/
 Enumerated the directory '/Users/BuildXLUser/test/'.
 The following accesses were reported:
 Allowed -> [Read] /usr/bin/find
 Allowed -> [Read] /usr/lib/dyld